fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

     </tr>
 </table>
 ~~~
 No conversation about Linux distributions geared towards advanced users would be complete without **Arch Linux**.
 It follows a Keep it Simple, Stupid (KISS) design philosophy.
 I may be biased in its favour as it is my go-to Linux distribution.
 A base install comes without a graphical user interface and has a pretty minimal array of packages, although the total size of a base install is about 1.7GB.
 It also has perhaps the most comprehensive documentation and vast repositories of any distribution.
+That being said, I have experienced issues with Arch Linux before.
+Actually, I experienced one such issue while I was writing this webpage.
+See, I use Franklin.jl to build this website and I tried to deploy this website locally using my Arch Windows Subsystem for Linux (WSL) and I received errors related to the fact that Julia was using artefacts that expected OpenSSL 3.2.0 and my Arch WSL was using OpenSSL 3.4.0.

 It is ideal for users that: